kenhkan/morrison/README.md

 Each component must define its ports.
 Like a TCP port, all data going through a connection must pass through a designated port.
-Each FBP port must be designated as an input port or an output port when the component is developed;
+Each FBP port must be designated as an input port or an output port when the component is designed;
-in contrast, a TCP port can be used to send and to receive.
+in contrast, a TCP port can be used both to send and to receive.

 In cFBP, IPs are explicitly created or destroyed by a component.
 In Morrison, there is an open-world assumption that components are not expected to "know" that they are in the Morrison world.
-Coupled with that all data transmitted across the network are copied, this assumption leads to the design choice for Morrison implicit create and destroy IPs on behalf of the component.
+Coupled with that all data transmitted across the network are copied, this assumption leads to the design choice for Morrison to implicit create and destroy IPs on behalf of the component.

-For Morrison to manage the IPs, it needs to understand the language which a particular component speaks, so it requires the component to specify how it sends and receives its data.
-It requires a `ports` section in the component manifest.
+For Morrison to manage the IPs, it needs to understand the delimiting convention that a particular component uses.
+Morrison requires the component to specify how it sends and receives its data, by specifying the `ports` section in the component manifest.

 ```yaml
 ports: